IAnanevich/numerical-methods/README.md

 ### Second Lab:
 ODE solution by the 2nd order Gear method and the 2nd order Adams-Bashforth-Multon methods.

+### Third Lab:
+Solution of partial differential equations of parabolic type.
+To solve the heat conduction equation 1D, the following were applied:
+- explicit schema
+- implicit scheme
+- Richardson's scheme
+- scheme of Dufort and Frankel
+- Crank-Nicholson scheme
+An explicit scheme was used to solve the 2D heat conduction equation.
+The convection-diffusion equation was also solved by explicit and implicit schemes.

+### Fourth Lab:
+Solution of partial differential equations of hyperolic type.
+To solve the 1D convection equation, the following were applied:
+- explicit schema
+- explicit Lax-Wendroff scheme
+- Richtmyer scheme (two-step method of the Lax-Wendroff type)
+- Scheme of Dufort and Frankel McCormack (predictor-corrective scheme of the Lax-Wendroff type)
+- first order upstream method
+- second order upstream method

+### Fifth Lab:
+Solving Fredholm integral equations by the quadrature method with 3 and 10 nodes, using:
+- trapezoidal formula
+- by the Gauss formula

 ```
 $ git clone https://github.com/IAnanevich/numerical-methods.git
 ```